By Jostle

 Capterra: (4.7/5) – Based on 17,327 reviews

-Blink is usually chosen by organizations with a large frontline or distributed workforce that need a dependable way to reach employees who aren’t sitting at a desk all day.
-Instead of centering the experience on a traditional intranet site or corporate email, Blink is designed as a mobile-first employee app that brings communication, essential resources, and messaging into one place employees can easily access on their phones.
+Blink offers large frontline or distributed workforces a dependable way to reach employees who aren’t sitting at a desk all day.
+The mobile app brings company communication and essential resources together with messaging, giving employees one place they can easily access from their phones.

 Once rolled out, Blink becomes the starting point for frontline work.
 Communications teams share updates through a central feed and tailor them by role, location, or group so employees only see what applies to them, while priority posts and acknowledgements help important messages stand out.
 Blink’s Hub gives employees a consistent place to reference policies, procedures, and guides, with People profiles available to add context when employees need to understand who they should reach out to with questions.

-A major advantage of Blink over traditional intranets is Blink SSO.
+Blink SSO gives Blink a major advantage over traditional intranets.
 Employees can open schedules, HR tools, payslips, and other essential apps without logging in repeatedly, using the built-in app launcher as a single access point.
-That puts most frontline tasks just a couple of taps away, making the app easier to rely on during shifts and on the move..
+That puts most frontline tasks just a couple of taps away, making the app easier to rely on during shifts and on the move.

 The main consideration is how much structure and depth you expect from the intranet layer itself.
 Blink prioritizes speed, access, and reach, which works well for frontline execution but leaves less room for complex page hierarchies or deep document management.
 Teams usually get the best results when Blink is treated as an operational front door, with clear rules for what lives in the platform versus other systems.

-Overall, Blink is best suited to organizations that need to connect and enable frontline employees at scale.
-It excels when the priority is fast access to information and tools, reliable reach for important updates, and an experience employees will open during their workday—rather than a traditional intranet built around desks, pages, and logins.
+Blink is best suited to organizations that need to connect and enable frontline employees at scale.
+It’s an option worth considering for any team whose priority is fast access to information and tools, reliable reach for important updates, and an experience employees will open during their workday, rather than a traditional intranet built around desks, pages, and logins.

 Blink pricing is structured around organization size, with a published starting point for smaller teams and custom pricing for larger deployments.
 A 14-day free trial and a nonprofit program are also available.